XnLogicaL/roblox-python-fps-unlocker/README.md

-# Roblox fps unlocker
+# Roblox FPS unlocker
 Simple python script that lets you change your maximum FPS in Roblox.

 # Requirements
 - [Python 3.11](https://www.python.org/downloads/release/python-3117/) (I wrote it in 3.11, it might work with older versions.)
-- basic python knowledge
+- Basic file editing skills
-- roblox (duh)
+- Roblox (duh)

 # Setup
 - Step 1: Open the "config.json" file in the root directory with your IDE (or notepad)